Close

 Who Needs a Visa?

 Citizens of countries not exempt from visa requirements who intend to visit Vanuatu for up to 30 days must obtain a visitor visa.
+Non-exempted countries include Indonesia, Vietnam, Nepal, Cambodia, Kazakhstan, Georgia, and most African and Central Asian states; since the launch of Vanuatu's official eVisa system on 17 June 2024, their citizens can apply online.
 The visa application charge is 7,420 VUV (approximately $62 USD).
 Applicants must demonstrate funds or income to support themselves for the duration of the stay, at least 40,000 VUV per month, or provide evidence of support from family or friends in Vanuatu.
 Check with the nearest Vanuatu diplomatic mission for specific requirements for your nationality.

 Special Circumstances